As an Interaction Designer, you play an important part of making sure a service or website is accessible.

 If you need to ask questions in your service, always start with 1 thing per page rather than using multiple fields and conditional reveals.

 Keeping the content of pages simple is one of the easiest ways to make them accessible.
 1 thing per page is less disorientating for users and reduces the cognitive load.

 Alternative text for non-text content

-You should work with a Content Designer to make sure your alternative text is clear and simple.
+You should work with a content designer to make sure the content is clear and simple.

-If the content of a page changes dynamically, such as a pop-up or using live data, you must announce the changes to a screenreader.
+If the content of a page must change dynamically, such as a pop-up or using live data, you must announce the changes to a screen reader.